Saareem/gis-e4030-abm/README.md

 The staff members start at a specified node in the store graph and move by selecting randomly a neighboring node from an **undirected copy** of the original store graph.
 An undirected graph is used as it was decided that the staff should be able to traverse edges to both directions.
 Partly this is because staff is allowed to move in the store more freely but partly also because this prevents the staff member getting trapped in a node of no return.
 The staff **will ignore the runtime path generation and move the same way irrespective of the path generation method**, i.e. they will not try avoiding other agents or calculating better path.

 ## The logic of separating different kinds of agents
 As the original version didn't use object-oriented approach, we decided not to change that.
-However, to allow the program to handle interactions of different kinds of agents including the staff members, the `id` number of the agent is used to distinguish between them.
+However, to allow the program to handle interactions of different kinds of agents including the staff members, the `agent_id` number of the agent is used to distinguish between them.
 In current implementation, the staff members will populate the first `n` elements of the agent list where `n` is the amount of the staff members.
 Agents `id` number of which is equal or above `n` will be treated as customers in the simulation.

 Essentially if `n = 2` the agent list will be:

-`id` | `agent_type`
+`agent_id` | `agent_type`
 -----|------------
 0    | "staff member"
 1    | "staff member"